neil-oliver/Major-Studio-1/dv_method/README.md

 *(scatterplot, scatter graph, scatter chart, scattergram, or scatter diagram)*

 ## Description / Use
-A scatter plot is a visualization method designed to show the relationship between two (control and dependent) variables.
+A scatter plot is a visualization method designed to show the relationship (if any) between two variables.
 This is achieved by plotting the two points on a horizontal (X) and veretical (Y) axis using a [cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
 Additional variables can be included through the adaptation of color, shape and size.

 ## History

 ## Gathering Data
+Either
+- One control parameter (independent variable) and one dependent variable (causation).
+  - If a parameter exists that is systematically incremented and/or decremented by the other, it is called the control parameter.
+  - Dependent variables depend on the values of independent variables.
+  - Dependent variable will usually be plotted along the vertical axis.
+Or
+- Two independent variables (correlation, not causation).

 ## Examples